-Python has two built-in functions that can be used to convert an object to a string: str() and repr().
+Python has two built-in functions that can be used to convert an object into a string: str() and repr().
 By default, Python uses the built-in function str() to convert an object to a string in an f-string and when using the string method str.format().
 If you want to use the built-in function repr() instead, you can either explicitly call the function or use the format specifier !r.

+'''

+course = 'programming'

+explicit call to str()

+str(course)

+'programmming'

+repr(course)

+explicit call to repr()

+"'programmming'"

+course

+implicit call to repr()

+'programmming'

+implicit call to str()

+print(course)

+programmming

+implicit call to str()

+f'The name of the course is {course}.'

-''' 'The name of the course is programming.'
+'The name of the course is programmming.'

-f'The name of the course is {repr(course)}.' # explicit call to repr()
+f'The name of the course is {repr(course)}.'

+explicit call to repr()

-"The name of the course is 'programming'."
+"The name of the course is 'programmming'."

-f'The name of the course is {course!r}.' # implicit call to repr()
+f'The name of the course is {course!r}.'

+implicit call to repr()

-"The name of the course is 'programming'." '''
+"The name of the course is 'programmming'."

-Quaternions
+'''